Fannovel16/comfyui_controlnet_aux/README.md

 This is a rework of [comfyui_controlnet_preprocessors](https://github.com/Fannovel16/comfy_controlnet_preprocessors) based on [ControlNet auxiliary models by 🤗](https://github.com/patrickvonplaten/controlnet_aux).
 I think the old repo isn't good enough to maintain.

+YOU NEED TO REMOVE `comfyui_controlnet_preprocessors` BEFORE USING THIS REPO.
+THESE TWO CONFLICT WITH EACH OTHER.

 All old workflows still can be used with custom nodes in this repo but the version option won't do anything.
 Almost all v1 preprocessors are replaced by v1.1 except those doesn't apppear in v1.1.

 You don't need to care about the differences between v1 and v1.1 lol.